vasudevan-palani/pspring-rest-client/README.md

 * `@RestClient(url="")`
   This decorator will add few boiler plate code that is required to interact with any rest endpoint.
 The methods significant are `send`, `getUrl`, `addHeader`.

   The `send` method would accept all arguments that `requests.request` method would.
 This method will throw `PayloadException` for all not HTTP 200 responses.
 The `PayloadException` has `response` and `statusCode` attributes which can be further used for error handling.
   The `addHeader(name,value)` method would add an header The `getUrl` will get the url that is configured along with `@RestClient` decorator.
   The `handleError` method is exists on the object will be invoked when received a non http 200 response.

+* `@Mapping(method="",url="")`
+  This decorator will take care of replacing parameters in the url from arguments passed, send the request and return the response

 Useful classes in this framework

 `RegExResponseMapper` - this class can be used to tranform one dictionary to another using regex.
 An example is shown below.
 The source dictionary fields can be accessed using `$` notation.
 In the below example `message` is a field inside the `response dictionary.